FrontEndFoxes/curriculum/workshop/minis/mini7.md

 If you are stuck, feel free to [start from here](https://codesandbox.io/s/vuevixens-mini7-functionality-added-2mxse)
 :::

 ## Challenge

-Lets add Assistive Technology support!
-Lets announce route changes and inform screen reader about important actions!
+Let's add Assistive Technology support!
+You can announce route changes and inform screen readers about important actions.
+Here are some tasks you can tackle:

-* Get 100% Lighthouse score!
 * Announce which cards are flipped
-* Announce when match is made
+* Announce when a match is made
 * Announce how many matches are left to find
 * Announce how many stars player won with
 * Announce route changes
-* Check for keyboard funstionality
+* Check for keyboard functionality
 * Disable matched cards

+Your goal?
+Get a 100% Lighthouse score!

 ## Resources

 [Project Starting Point](https://codesandbox.io/s/vuevixens-mini7-start-6g0cj)

 [Project Checkpoint 1 - Added Cards](https://codesandbox.io/s/vuevixens-mini7-added-cards-upuhh)